StefanoZoia/METCL/METCL for generation/METCL applied to generic metaphorical expressions/README.md

 A Python tool for dynamic generation of knowledge in Description Logics of Typicality applied to metaphor interpretation.

-METCL is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-The software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-See http://www.gnu.org/licenses/..

 This work includes data from ConceptNet 5, which was compiled by the Commonsense Computing Initiative.
 ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC BY SA 4.0) from https://conceptnet.io.
 The included data was created by contributors to Commonsense Computing projects, contributors to Wikimedia projects, Games with a Purpose, Princeton University's WordNet, DBPedia, OpenCyc, and Umbel.

 ---